070 82 000 24 info@advocatengroep.nl

 The Act on Advocates prescribes a binding code of conduct for all lawyers operating in The Netherlands.
 Amongst the many rules, a few are worth mentioning here:

 The Act on Advocates prescribes a binding code of conduct for all lawyers operating in The Netherlands.
 Amongst the many rules, confidentiality is a fundamental rule.
 Any information related to your legal issue is confidential.
 This rule is actively maintained by lawyers in The Netherlands.
 It is of utmost importance for you as a client to be able to rely on secrecy in your relationship with your lawyer.
 The confidentiality obligation is comprehensive.
 Not only does it cover confidentiality regarding any details of a case, it even prohibits a lawyer from disclosing who the client is.
 This applies to the period of the cases being dealt with, but also after the case is closed.
 The confidentiality obligation also applies to all working at the law firm.
-This can only be different if lives are at stake.
+This can only be different in exceptional cases, like if lives are at stake.

 According to The Act on Advocates and according to the detailed code of conduct of The Dutch Bar Association, all work you pay for should be accounted for.
-Therefore, you will receive a specified bill that provides a full insight of the work that is being charged.
+Therefore, you will receive a specified bill that provides an insight of the work that is being charged.
 Any disputes concerning the bill can be taken up with The Dutch Bar Association’s Disciplinary Board.

 The Act of Advocates laid down five core values in article 10a: